Saule Technologies and WWF Develop Asset Tracking IoT Device in Effort to Save European Bison

 Using tracking systems on captive animals is one of the best strategies in understanding their behavior in their natural environment.
 Existing commercially available solutions have many drawbacks related to their lifetime and durability.

-“Perovskite solar cells will be a gamechanger in powering the animal-tracking devices,” says Vivek Babu, project leader in Saule Technologies.
+“Perovskite solar cells will be a gamechanger in powering the animal-tracking devices,” says Vivek Babu, process engineer in Saule Technologies.
 “Our lightweight solar modules are printed on flexible substrates which in turn are sealed to prevent mechanical damage and allows for easy attachment to the tracking collar.”

 By integrating perovskite solar modules from Saule Technologies with a rechargeable battery, the estimated lifetime of the tracking device will be over 10 years – significantly longer than current commercially available asset-tracking products.
 The device will be designed to provide real-time data on the location of the animal, as well as environmental parameters.